gardenlinux/gardenlinux/tests/README.md

     az login

+> [!NOTE]
-**Note:** other means of authentication, e.g. usage of service accounts should be possible.
+> other means of authentication, e.g. usage of service accounts should be possible.

 Use the following test configuration: